Om005/Capstone_project/README.md

 Screenshots of output file, video of output, Documentation file, output file, input files are also uploaded in this repository. <br>

 → Here tasks.json is for writing whole output in output.txt instead of console (Note that, here when we use this method we have to set command prompt as default terminal).<br>
+→ Here we have to press "Ctrl + Shift +B" to run the program (when we are using this method.)